 Amstelveen, Utrecht.
 Fly at c.
 11.45am (British Airways) from London Heathrow to Amsterdam Schiphol.
 Visit the Jac P Thijssepark, a suburban oasis of water and woodland, beautifully designed with native plants in the 1930s to create one of the first examples of a stylised natural landscape.
 Drive to Utrecht, for the first of three nights.

 Rotterdam, Voorlinden, Utrecht.
 Largely destroyed in the Second World War, Rotterdam has emerged as a centre of post-modern architecture.
 Piet Oudolf has been responsible for designing three very different public spaces within the city.
 The Leuvehoofd features Oudolf’s painterly planting in triangular beds that step down to the river; the Westerkade forms part of the revitalisation of the quays with a new cobblestone tree-lined esplanade; the Ichtushof is a magical wooded courtyard space created on a pedestrian route in an urban setting.
-In the afternoon visit the gardens at the Museum Voorlinden, replanted by Oudolf in 2016, they interpret classical garden design.
-Overnight in Utrecht.
+In the afternoon visit the gardens that surround the Museum Voorlinden, a contemporary art gallery where walls of glass blur the lines between art, architecture, and nature.
+Created by Oudolf in 2016, the gardens are planted on mounds that add to the experience of immersion.
+Overnight Utrecht.

 Dedemsvart, De Wilp, Zwolle.
 In the morning visit the Mien Ruys Experimental Gardens.
 From 1924 until her death in 1999, Ruys created a series of 30 gardens trialling different planting schemes and architectural ideas.
 Ahead of her time, the gardens are still as fresh and inspirational as when she first conceived them.
 This afternoon’s garden shows the influence of the American prairies on the Dutch Wave, whose native plants formed the basis of the movement’s palette.
 Lianne’s Siergrassen is a private nursery with parterre garden created solely using grasses, and a large experimental prairie garden.